benshimonz/V1/README.md

 _**Q112:** Any person who owned a horse and a dragon in the same time frames_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q112.png)

+Sub-properties of a composite property are denoted as "property name"."sub-property name" (e.g. "tf.till").

 Composite properties, as well as sub-properties, are tagged, and can be referenced similar to ordinary properties.
 Here are some examples: